Assessments

 Educational assessment questions answered

-Cognitive assessments are designed to explore how a person thinks, reasons, and processes information, while achievement assessments focus on academic skills such as reading, writing, and mathematics.
+Cognitive assessments look at how a person thinks, reasons, and processes information.
+Achievement assessments, on the other hand, focus on academic abilities such as reading, writing, and mathematics.

-Most assessments are conducted across one or two sessions and take a few hours in total, providing enough time for a thoughtful, thorough, and developmentally informed process.
+Most assessments are completed across one or two sessions of a few hours each, allowing sufficient time for a thorough and developmentally informed process.

 Yes.
-Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.
+Our reports are recognised by schools and allied health or educational professionals, and may help inform appropriate support and guidance.

 Yes.
 You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.

 Yes.
-Our assessments can explore learning strengths, giftedness, and potential learning disorders, helping to develop a clearer and more complete understanding of each individual learner’s needs.
+We offer assessments that look at learning strengths, giftedness, and potential learning disorders, with the aim of building a clearer picture of each learner’s unique needs.

-With appointments readily available and no waiting list, you are welcome to begin your educational assessment at any time.
-If understanding your or your child's learning needs feels like a worthwhile step, get in touch with PsychWell to arrange a consultation today.
+With no waiting list, you are welcome to begin your educational assessment at a time that suits you.
+If exploring your or your child's learning needs feels like a helpful step, reach out to PsychWell to arrange a consultation today.

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.